HERE YOU WILL FIND A LIST OF COMMONLY ASKED QUESTIONS ABOUT YOUR CLOCK:

 You will need to move your leaf on your pendulum stick down slightly.
 Moving your leaf on the pendulum stick aprroximatley 1cm down, will make your clock run about 10 minutes slower.

 The clock is not sounding the correct number of cuckoos:

-The hour hand on your clock has been moved.
+The hour hand on your clock has been moved, or come loose.
 Set off your clock on the hour and count how many cuckoo calls it does and then move your hour hand (Small hand) to the corresponding number.
 For example: If your clock is cuckooing 5 times and it is showing 7 O’clock, then you will need to move your hour hand to the 5 position.

 Make sure that your clock is hanging correctly using a screw drilled into the wall at a 45 degree angle to the top.
 It is also important that your clock sits flat against the wall so that the pendulum can swing freely.
 Also listen to the beat of the tick to make sure it has an even “Tick Tock”.
 Put your ear up to the clock and listen to the tick of the clock.
 If it does not sound even , slant your clock slightly to either the left or to the right until you can hear an even “Tick Tock” .
 You will notice that moving the clock to the left and the right will change the sound of the “Tick Tock”.
 If the clock wants to run slanted to the left then you will need to bend the wire pendulum hanger (where your pendulum attaches to) to the left.
 If the clock runs slanted to the right then you will need to hang your pendulum hanger to the right.
 Only bend it a little bit at a time until you find that your clock is running correctly with an even “Tick Tock” in the straight position.
 You may have to repeat the procedure a few times until you have it running correctly.

 Please re-read your instruction manual to make sure you have unpacked your clock correctly.
 The main causes for the clock not cuckooing are as follows:

 - The latch on the front door has not been removed